 If you’re one of our many customers who consider enjoying world renowned food and wine to be an important part of your cycling holiday, you’ll be delighted to know we have labelled a selection of our tours as Gastro/Wine cycling holidays.

 We have 32 of these across Austria, France, Germany, Italy, Portugal, Slovenia and Spain all in regions recognised for the quality of the locally produced wine and/or cuisine.
-And to make it easy we have selected our top four for you to try this summer.
+And to make it easy we have selected our top three for you to try this summer.

 If being surrounded by fabulous food and wine is simply not enough then this hands-on Umbrian Gastronomic tour is the finest way to satisfy your appetite.
 Guests are offered the chance to learn to cook, discovering secrets of authentic Umbrian cookery while taking in the stunning countryside by bike.
 The tour starts in the medieval town of Spello, before cycling 28 miles to Spoleto for the first lesson creating antipasti, pasta and risotto.
 Once in the town of Bevagna, the focus turns to a mix of 'Grandmother's secrets' and a take on modern cuisine.
 Aside from the food the cycling tour makes a stop in the small town of Torgiano, famous for its excellent wines, where a dinner of Umbrian specialities is prepared with a special wine tasting evening.